mefrem/mefrem.github.io/_pages/about.md

 **I'm Max Efremov.**

-I'm an <a href="https://calendly.com/maxim-efremov/complimentary-session-max">executive coach</a> based in Austin, TX.
+I work with founders and executives who view the next level of their impact in the world as a function of their self-discovery.

+My approach is grounded in the human system's innate capacity to evolve and transform, with the right ingredients: unconditional love and acceptance, skillfully attuned presence, and a conviction of someone's greatness.
+The results are wholeness, fulfillment, clarity, and empowerment.
+It's incredible stuff.

+<a href="https://calendly.com/maxim-efremov/complimentary-session-max">Book a discovery call with me here.</a>

 Past and present clients include VC-backed founders, a hedge fund manager, and two high school dropouts.
-I've worked with billionaires and ex-cons.
-Clients have closed $500 million deals, launched new products, and repaired almost-completely broken relationships—with cofounders, partners, and parents.

-My approach is grounded in attuned presence, cultivates joy and fulfillment, and results in connection, empowerment, and gratitude.
+My clients have managed billions of dollars and create nine-figure deals.
+They've started new companies, recovered relationships—from cofounders to spouses—and undergone full-body physical transformations.

 My biggest inspirations are Joe Hudson ([check him out](https://www.youtube.com/@ArtofAccomplishment)), trauma-informed somatic work, nervous system regulation, the world of ontological philosophy, and a host of other people, frameworks and methods.